 It also makes sense to save for your personal goals rather than borrowing.
 For the purchase of your next car, you can use your savings to pay for the vehicle then borrow to replace your savings.

 To look at other ways of reducing your taxes, you should be aware that all expenses associated with earning investment income are tax deductible.
 These would include accounting fees and any investment counsel fees.

 Union dues and professional association fees are tax deductible.
 Child care expenses (day-care, summer camps, etc.) are deductible for the lower income spouse.
 Moving expenses are deductible if you change working locations and you are now more than 40 kilometers close to your new work location.
 Alimony and spousal support are tax deductible for the payor but taxable to the recipient.

-Donations to registered charities create a tax credit of 25% on the first $200 of gifts and 50% on all amounts above $200 (to a maximum of 75% of your net income).
+Donations to registered charities create a tax credit of 75% on the first $200 of gifts and 50% on all amounts above $200 (to a maximum of 75% of your net income).
 You can carry forward your donations for up to five years.
-It makes sense for one spouse to claim all the donations on one tax return.
+It may make sense for each spouse to claim at least $200 of the donations.

 If you gift your investment (stocks, mutual funds, etc.) to a charity, your capital gain will be exempt from tax but you will receive a donation receipt for the full value of the investment donated.
 If you want to make a charitable donation, it is more tax effective to donate your investment than to donate cash.